HIST-Critical Graphs and Malkevitch's Conjecture: On a conjecture of Malkevitch

 \subsection{4-connected HIST-free graphs of small genus}

 We could not find a counterexample to Malkevitch's conjecture, so we tried to describe a $4$-connected HIST-free graph of small genus.
 Here the (orientable) genus of a graph $G$ is the smallest integer $g \ge 0$ such that $G$ can be embedded on the orientable surface $\mathbb{S}_g$ of genus $g$.
 Let $G$ be a 4-regular graph.
-The \emph{$K_4$-inflation} of $G$ is to replace each vertex $v$ of $G$ with $K_4$, and to join suitable two vertices of two $K_4$'s so that the new edges are in 1-to-1 correspondence with the edges in $G$, see the top of Figure~\ref{fig:replacing} of the image of a drawing.\footnote{Given an abstract graph $G$, we here see a \textit{drawing} of $G$ as the mapping which assigns to each vertex a point of the plane and to each edge a simple continuous arc connecting the corresponding two points.
-When two such arcs intersect, we speak of a \textit{crossing}.
-For an extensive discussion of drawings and crossings, see~\cite{PT00}.}
+The \emph{$K_4$-inflation} of $G$ is to replace each vertex $v$ of $G$ with $K_4$, and to join suitable two vertices of two $K_4$'s so that the new edges are in 1-to-1 correspondence with the edges in $G$, see Figure~\ref{fig:replacing}.